Update Your Clinical Evaluation Report

 - Whether there are short-term, long-term, or intermediate-term hazards or uncertainties or any modifications to production processes or design.

-The clinical evaluation is update when the manufacturer obtains the latest information from PMS.
+The clinical evaluation report is update when the manufacturer obtains the latest information from PMS.
 If no such information is obtained, then a rationale should be given at least every year if the device carries major risks or is not yet well established or every two to five years if the device is not anticipated to cause significant hazards.

 General Considerations on Updating the Clinical Evaluation Reports